 The concentric or “doughnut” breast lift is generally performed on women with smaller breasts.
 It involves removing a circular shaped piece of skin and repositioning the breasts.
 The anchor-shaped method is similar but removes a greater amount of breast tissue in an anchor shape.

-Although there are variations as to how this procedure can be performed; typically, breast tissue is removed and the areola repositioned to a higher position upon the breast.
-Often, because tissue is removed, breast implant will be used to enhance the size and shape of the breasts.
+Although there are variations as to how this procedure can be performed, typically the areola, which stays attached to the patient, is repositioned to a higher position on the breast.
 The procedure can take one to three hours to complete, depending on the method being used.